ballerina-platform/module-ballerinax-mssql/ballerina/Module.md

 ## Overview

-This module provides the functionality required to access and manipulate data stored in an MSSQL database.
+This package provides the functionality required to access and manipulate data stored in an MSSQL database.

 ### Prerequisite
 Add the MSSQL driver JAR as a native library dependency in your Ballerina project's `Ballerina.toml` file.
-It is recommended to use a MSSQL driver version greater than 9.2.0 as this module uses the database properties from the MSSQL driver version 9.2.0 onwards.
+It is recommended to use a MSSQL driver version greater than 9.2.0 as this package uses the database properties from the MSSQL driver version 9.2.0 onwards.

 Follow one of the following methods to add the JAR in the file: